shihuang047/age-prediction/README.md

 * RF modeling and performance evaluation for the sub-datasets.
 To test if confounders (such as sex) affected the modeling, we first trained the age model within a sub-dataset stratified by a confounder, then applied it on all the other sub-datasets.
 For both model training and testing, we evaluated regression performance using mean absolute error (MAE).
 * Cross-application of RF models built on the sub-datasets and evaluated the performance using MAE.

-All the anaylses can be done with this script typically in the [Rstudio](https://rstudio.com/products/rstudio/download/) or [R concole](https://www.r-project.org/).
+All the anaylses can be conducted with this script typically in the [Rstudio](https://rstudio.com/products/rstudio/download/) or [R concole](https://www.r-project.org/).

 #### What inputs are neccessary for this R script?